Joe Gladstone

 Journal of Personality and Social Psychology (2nd round)

-Authors: Matt Meister*, Joe Gladstone*, Emily Garbinsky*
+Authors: Joe Gladstone, Matt Meister and Emily Garbinsky

-Organizational Behavior and Human Decision Processes (2nd round)
+Organizational Behavior and Human Decision Processes (3rd round)

-Financial Infidelity Asymmetry Predicts Couples’ Financial and Relationship Well-Being.
+Financial Infidelity Asymmetry Predicts Couples’ Financial and Relationship Well-Being

 Authors: Hristina Nikolova*, Jenny Olson* & Joe Gladstone*

-International Journal of Research in Marketing (2nd round)
+International Journal of Research in Marketing (3rd round)

 Does Prosocial Spending Increase Consumer Wellbeing?
-A Meta-analysis and Co-Twin Control Design.
+A Meta-analysis and Co-Twin Control Design

-Bridging Fantasy and Reality: A Field Experiment Testing Mental Contrasting and Positive Thinking
+Bridging Fantasy and Reality: A Field Experiment Testing Mental Contrasting and Positive Thinking on Promoting Financial Savings

 (with Nurit Nobel)